Pope's visit to Cuba raises prospect of human rights friction

 "This is a pope who has not hesitated to speak truth to power in any of his apostolic journeys thus far.
 He has emphasized human rights wherever he has gone.
 I am confident he is going to do the same in Cuba," said Jean-Pierre Ruiz, theology professor at New York's St. John's University.

-Cuba is sensitive to criticism of its human rights record, saying it needs to restrain critics it describes as mercenaries bent on destabilizing the government.
+Cuba is sensitive to criticism of its human rights record, saying it needs to restrain critics it describes as mercenaries bent on destabilising the government.

 Many of Cuba's dissidents receive funding from U.S.-based organizations, and activists are routinely detained by Cuban police for demonstrating.